kevalmorabia97/SEDTWik-Event-Detection-from-Tweets/README.md

-# Event Detection from Tweets
+# SEDTWik: Event Detection from Tweets
 Implementation of my paper: **SEDTWik: Segmentation-based Event Detection from Tweets using WIKipedia**